PoisotLab/ms_networkary_classifiers/README.md

 high, which is an expected consequence of the fact that this is the value we optimized to determine the cutoff.
 MCC increased with training set bias, although this increase became less steep with increasing connectance.
 Interestingly, the ensemble almost always outclassed its component models.
+In a few cases, both MCC and informedness stared decreasing when the training set bias got too close to one, which suggests that it is possible to over-correct the imbalance.

 ![TODO](figures/bias_mcc_inf.png){#fig:biasmccinf}